-Students will further develop their knowledge of musical elements through exploring the use of motifs in composition, using dynamics, structure, tempo and timbre to create musical contrasts.
-They will also learn about the instruments of the orchestra and their families, and continue to improve on their performance skills.
-In the second half of the term we will explore how the elements of music can be used to change the style of a song.
+In the Summer Term, learners will explore how the elements of music can be used to change the style of a song.
 Students will fuse features of styles such as reggae, samba and pop to create exciting musical compositions using music technology.